Shampoo Bar: Coconut Milk

 A Note From A Customer: "When I first emailed you about shampoo bar recommendations, I really wanted you to tell me which shampoo bars I should use.
 Instead I got the “everyone’s hair is unique” story which was not very helpful at the time.
 But now I understand why that is the perfect answer.
 Everyone’s hair IS unique (even two sisters living in the same city with the same type of hair).
 So I guess the moral of the story is that if you want to switch to an all natural shampoo product—just do it!
 Buy samples because all of the bars are very different.
 It is well worth the effort and besides experimenting can be fun!"
 Lori, Michigan

-Although we have many customers who have no adjustment problems at all, weird feeling hair is not an uncommon issue.
+Although we have many customers who have no adjustment problems at all, weird-feeling hair is not an uncommon issue.
 Your hair must literally learn to live without chemicals.

-First of all, be sure to read the info about your shampoo technique above.
 There is a lot of information about natural shampoo bars on our blog.
 For example, you will find a post titled "Tips Adjusting To Shampoo Bars," that discusses the main factors that may affect your hair's adjustment to shampoo bars.

 Dry hair is often the result of a decrease in sebum production, the natural skin oil necessary to keep the scalp and hair moist and lubricated.